gentoo/qt/README.rst

 If you want to use kde-qt, you should mask the official pre-releases.

-Even though we are trying to do our best regarding that build status of live Qt packages, they may work all the time.
+Even though we are trying to do our best regarding that build status of live Qt packages, they may not work all the time.
 You might want to consult our automatically generated page which lists the status of all Qt live ebuilds http://dev.gentoo.org/~hwoarang/qt/qt4-live-status.html

 You don't need to emerge the Qt ebuilds specifically, they are normally pulled